FloppyDoval/jarvis/README.md

 A Desktop App to manage my Applications.
 Somewhat like the J.A.R.V.I.S from Iron Man! :)
-Example: "Hola Jarvis, Open Chrome and Spotify"
+Example: "Hola Jarvis, Open Chrome and Spotify."